 Activities or “occupations” children and young people may wish to develop participation skills in are:

-- dressing themselves independently
+- Washing themselves

 We work with you, health, education and social care colleagues, to help your child get the most from their lives and achieve their potential.

-How to access our services
+Accessing our services

 Personal hygiene equipment

+This helps your child to have a dignified personal hygiene routine whilst minimising manual handling risks for their carers.
 Equipment can range from a simple bath chair to a more supportive showering system.
 We can advise you if your child needs adaptations and make a referral to the appropriate service.